Separation ends a Relationship-NOT a family

 - Do you want to control the timing and outcome of your separation or divorce?

 - Are able to make trade-offs to come to an agreement?

-Solicitors advice is valuable.
+Attorneys advice is valuable.
 Be aware they are able to act as Consultants in this situation.
 In this role they give advice throughout the Mediation process and draft the final agreement which becomes a binding legal document.
 This results in greatly reduced legal fees.
 Mediation is not mandatory.
 It is preferred unless there are clear reasons that it would not be appropriate in your situation.